CJ-DayLight/Godot-Determenistic-Physic-Engine/README.md

 Rollback addon is under MIT Lisence. and it using multiplay addon for runing 2 game same time.

-Also You can us my physic engine in anythink you want but you cant resell.
+Also You can use my physic engine in anythink you want but you cant resell.
-You dont have to credit me if you do that I will be happy.
+You dont have to credit me. but if you do that I will be happy.

 I will update code for my own game. for example wall runing and and wall jumping if it is wont suit you. you can delete these functions